logo

 Various critics have suggested the river is a symbol for creativity, inspiration, the imagination, or the mind.
 Just as the river is a source of the land’s abundance, it may be Coleridge’s conception of the creative wellspring from which art derives.
 Like the river, the imagination can “meande[r] with a mazy motion” (Line 25) or spout with torrential ideas, like the fountain.

 Others see the river as key to the poem’s natural imagery.
 Coleridge may have portrayed this river as fueling the magical landscape and ultimately placing man at its mercy with its sudden, prophetic fountain.
+The poem welcomes these various interpretations, as its images and language contain ample flexibility for readers to explore.

 blurred text